 Housing costs in Waialua are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Waialua isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waialua are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waialua is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waialua is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Waialua who work in sales jobs (14.83%), teaching (11.87%), and office and administrative support (8.86%).

 There are quite a few people in the armed forces living in Waialua, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.